ClaireCJS/classics_cover_downloader/README.md

 # classics_cover_downloader

-classics_cover_downloader is a thorough cover art downloader for music, optimized for early 1900s vinyl singles with "A" and "B" sides.
+classics_cover_downloader is a _thorough_ cover art downloader for music, optimized for ***untagged*** _music files_ from early 1900s vinyl singles with "A" and "B" sides.

-It's specifically made for songs in the "artist - title (year).mp3" filename format.
+It's specifically made for songs in the "```artist - title (year).mp3```" filename format, as it does not read any tags and assumes the only information that exists is in the filename itself.

 It should work in other situations too, just not as well.